paister/sha1-hulud-check/README.md

 3. **Computing SHA256 hashes** for each matching file
 4. **Comparing hashes** against a database of known malicious file signatures
 5. **Scanning dependencies** by automatically finding and parsing lock files (bun.lock, yarn.lock, pnpm-lock.yaml) to check if any installed packages match known compromised package names and versions
+6. **Checking package.json files** for malicious preinstall hooks that execute `node setup_bun.js`, which is a common attack vector used to inject malicious code during package installation
-6. **Reporting matches** with detailed information about compromised files and packages
+7. **Reporting matches** with detailed information about compromised files and packages

 The scanner helps you quickly identify if your system has been compromised by malicious npm packages that inject malicious code during installation or build processes.
-It performs both file-based IOC detection and dependency-based package verification to provide comprehensive security coverage.
+It performs file-based IOC detection, dependency-based package verification, and preinstall hook detection to provide comprehensive security coverage.

 ## ⚠️ If Compromised Packages Found